PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ###  3.17.1.
 Test Outbound Traffic from App1 Spoke Instances

-- Using an SSH session to App1 instance via NLB, test outbound traffic.
+- Using an Console Connect session to an App1 web instance, test outbound traffic.

 ```ping 8.8.8.8```